 Requires MDOC to receive and retain copies of all reports required; requires federal and state guidelines to be followed for short-term and long-term retention of records; authorizes MDOC to electronically retain copies of reports unless otherwise required by federal and state guidelines.
 Executive deletes.
 House deletes.
+Senate deletes.
+Conference deletes.

 Sec.
-225. Expending Available Work Project Authorization - NEW
+225. Expending Available Work Project Authorization - NEW (UNENFORCEABLE)

-Prohibits line item appropriations that have unexpended work project authorization associated with them from being expended until all existing work project authorization is exhausted.
+Prohibits line-item appropriations that have unexpended work project authorization associated with them from being expended until all existing work project authorization is exhausted.
 Executive does not include.
 House includes new language.
+Senate does not include.
+Conference includes new language.
+(Signing letter states this section is unenforceable.)

 Sec.
-226. Re-Appropriation of Unexpended Work Project Appropriations - NEW
+226. Re-Appropriation of Unexpended Work Project Appropriations - NEW (VETOED)

 Directs MDOC to expend unexpended work project appropriations on the following: \$7.4 million for training new custody staff; \$4.6 million for replacing electronic tethers; \$950,000 for providing PTSD training and wellness support for department employees; \$750,000 for demolition of the former Deerfield Correctional Facility; \$500,000 for replacing corrections officer training binders with electronic equipment; \$200,000 for requalifying corrections officers in handgun training; and \$100,000 for conducting a study on the most suitable location for a corrections officer training academy.
 Executive does not include.
 House includes new language.
+Senate does not include.
+Conference includes new language, but revises it to not include \$100,000 for conducting a study on the most suitable location for a corrections officer training academy and to include \$1.0 million for the Substance Abuse Parole Certain Sanction Program.